athomasoriginal/clojurescript-30/README.md

 # Content Overview

-Each sub directory in this repo reflects an individual project in the order in which I completed them.
-Each will provide their own README where you can go to learn more about each one.
+Each repo represents a stand alone project and will contain their own README where you can go to learn more about each one.

-Each repo represents a stand alone project.
 The first 3 projects are 100% [Modern CLJS](https://github.com/magomimmo/modern-cljs) and I recommend going to his first 3 tutorials to grasp them.
 The rest are straight lessons from [JavaScript 30](https://javascript30.com/) of which I have heavily annotated for `cljs`.

 * [00-setup]()
 * 01-setup-reload